Seminar with Practical: Scalable Computing Systems and Applications in AI, Big Data and HPC

 Independent study | 108 hours |

-The presentation time is 35 minutes (plus discussion).
+The presentation time is 15 minutes (plus discussion) for each presentation.
 A short report describing your work in the practical project is expected (max 15 pages).

-- Linux Basics; having used Linux before and being able to operate a Bash shell
+- Understanding of Linux basics and having used Linux before and being able to operate a Bash shell is beneficial

 Learning Objectives